Alignak-monitoring-contrib/alignak-demo/README.rst

   - `alignak_backend_start.sh` to launch Alignak backend
   - `alignak_webui_start.sh` to launch Alignak Web UI
-  - `alignak_start.sh` to launch Alignak
+  - `alignak_start.sh` to launch Alignak with one instance of each daemon (mainly a sample script ...)
+  - `alignak_start_all.sh` to launch Alignak with all the necesarry daemons for this configuration
+  - `alignak_stop.sh` to stop all the Alignak daemons

 Directory 'etc'
 ---------------

-This directory is an Alignak configuration for:
+This directory is an Alignak flat-files configuration for:

-    - loading monitored objects from the Alignak backend
+  - loading monitored objects from the Alignak backend (file *alignak.backend-import.cfg*)
+  - launching Alignak (file *alignak.backend-run.cfg* which is a copy of *alignak.cfg*)

 Configuration building logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~